etoa/terraform-cloudinit/README.md

 [Terraform](https://www.terraform.io/) configuration for setting up EtoA gameservers in the [Hetzner cloud](https://console.hetzner.cloud/).

-This project defines the gameserver cloud.infrastructure using Terraform.
+This project defines the gameserver cloud infrastructure using Terraform.

 > Note: Servers can also be created manually and individually; just use the included `cloud_config.yml` as [user data](https://cloudinit.readthedocs.io/en/latest/topics/format.html) with any [cloud-init](https://cloud-init.io/) compatible provider.
 You only need to replace the variables `${...}` with your own values.